ma2701/shape-match/README.md

 # shape-match

-Still a work in progress.
+***Still a work in progress.

+You have 1:30 min. to match as many shapes as you can.
+The shapes are presented in left and right window.
+If you guess right you will move to the next level where you have to match more shapes.

 ### Required software